 Some children's math problems do not relate to memory problems but more to mental processing problems.
 Sometimes they think too slowly and get lost in their thoughts when it comes to math manipulation.
 Neuro-developmental exercises related to processing speed will help these children.

 Some students find that they used to be great at math, but now are failing when they try to learn long division and algebra.
 Neuro-development can be helpful with these students as well.

-Children who are mentally retarded or intellectually challenged will be able to learn math by neuro-developmental techniques.
+Children who are intellectually disabled or intellectually challenged will be able to learn math by neuro-developmental techniques.
 Individuals with brain damage and who have forgotten how to do math due to the injury, can relearn math though the use of neuro-developmental techniques.

 There are some great professionally developed neuro-developmental interventions for math problems (e.g., Structure of Intellect (SOI), Audioblox, Rx Learning).
 SOI testing allows the participant to discover which neuro-developmental units are weak and which ones are strong.
 SOI has pen and pencil modules or exercises that allow students to overcome their weaknesses in neuro-development.
 This approach can be given to all individuals having problems learning math.

 Intellectually Handicapped or Brain Injury that Effect Math Abilities.

 The following is an account of a step by step procedure I would use to teach math to someone who was intellectually disabled or someone who lost all abilities in math due to a brain injury (assuming that the person with brain injury had normal functioning in other areas related to learning).
 In children who are intellectually challenged, acquisition of academic skills usually has to take a linear pattern.
 Concept needs to be developed upon concept.
 This is usually accomplished at a much slower rate than other children.
 Patience is needed and it is helpful to remember that you are engaged in nuero-development instead of teaching.